jagged-teeth/jagged-teeth/README.md

 </div>

 ### :bulb: Curiosity is My Driving Force
 I believe that curiosity is the key to continuous growth and personal development.
 Throughout my life, I've been fortunate to embark on various adventures that have shaped my perspective.

-As a backpacker, I traveled through Asia for three months, immersing myself in different cultures and embracing the beauty of the unknown.
-These experiences ignited my passion for exploration and taught me the value of adaptability and open-mindedness.
+I grew up in Arizona, surrounded by deserts, cacti, and American culture.
+The vivid memories of that period are etched in my mind.
+The scorching heat of Phoenix carries a distinct scent that is incomparable to the lush humidity of France, where I returned in 1996.

+Inspired by movies like "Matrix" and "Ghost In the Shell," RPG video-games such as "Knights of the Old Republic" and "Mass Effect," and animes like "Serial Experiment Lain," I developed a deep passion for science fiction and the realms of imagination.

+As I delved into passionate readings of novels from various countries, and embraced the open-mindedness instilled in me by my family, I also explored niche music genres, which I practice on my computer.

 ### :earth_asia: Embracing Diversity

 Having spent three years in the United States during my youth, I had the opportunity to interact with people from diverse backgrounds and cultures.
 This experience broadened my horizons and instilled in me a deep appreciation for diversity and inclusivity.
 It also taught me the importance of empathy and effective communication, skills that are crucial in both programming and life.
+As a backpacker, I traveled through Asia for three months, immersing myself in different cultures and embracing the beauty of the unknown.
+These experiences ignited my passion for exploration and taught me the value of adaptability and open-mindedness.

-## :video_game: Passion for Videogames
+### :video_game: Passion for Videogames

 Apart from coding, I have a deep passion for videogames.
 I find them to be a remarkable form of art and storytelling that can transport us to different worlds and evoke emotions.
 Exploring the intersections of technology and gaming is an area that truly excites me.